Mossd-2024/Data-Science-portfolio/Portfolio Repo/readme.md

 ## How to Navigate Portfolio Structure

-#### This portfolio contains three major folders of interest to interested employers:
+#### This portfolio contains three major folders of interest to interested employers
 - **Projects:** Contains two folders, one with rigorous peer-reviewed quality research papers, and another for other projects of interest to potential employers
 - **Visualizations:** Showcases examples of impactful visualizations I have created demonstrating business use-case value
 - **Tutorials:** Contains training scripts for R coding and Applied Linear regression.
 Representative of some of the previous mentoring/training responsibilities I've held

 ## README Files Overview (Find Examples of Specific Skills)